-This is significant because you can earn the welcome offer bonus on each card, netting you 110,000 American Airlines miles after paying one annual fee (the Barclays AAdvantage Red Aviator Card) and spending $2,500 on the Citi AAdvantage Platinum Select Card in the first three months of card membership.
-To learn more about the Citi AAdvantage Platinum Select Card, visit the Airline Credit Cards section of our Top Credit Cards page.
+This is significant because you can earn the welcome offer bonus on each card, netting you 110,000 American Airlines miles after paying one annual fee (the Barclays AAdvantage Red Aviator Card).
+You’ll earn 50,000 miles after spending $2,500 on the Citi/AAdvantage Platinum Select World Elite Card in the first three months of card membership.

 If the Carribean is on your list, we will show you just how far 60,000 or even 110,000 AAdvantage miles can potentially take you.

 American Airlines AAdvantage Award Chart